Julian Pollersbeck

-Julian Pollersbeck (born 16 August 1994) is a German professional footballer who plays as a goalkeeper for club Jahn Regensburg.
+Julian Pollersbeck (born 16 August 1994) is a German professional footballer who last played as a goalkeeper for club Jahn Regensburg.

 A prospect from the Wacker Burghausen academy, Pollersbeck made his breakthrough as part of the 1.
 FC Kaiserslautern team in the 2.
 Bundesliga.
 Ahead of the 2017–18 season, he moved to Bundesliga club Hamburger SV, but failed to convince during his time there, as the club suffered relegation from the league.
 In September 2020, he joined Lyon where he became the backup to Anthony Lopes.

 Pollersbeck in a German youth international, having made seven appearances for the Germany under-21 team.

 Club career

 Burghausen and Kaiserslautern

 Pollersbeck grew up in Emmerting in Upper Bavaria and initially played at the local club DJK Emmerting as a youth player, before moving to Wacker Burghausen at the age of 16, the 3.
 Liga club, which at that time was by far the most successful club in his home district Altötting.
 From the 2011–12 season, he was included in the squad of the under-19 team in the second-tier Under-19 Bayern League and the second men's team in the sixth-tier Landesliga Bayern.
 In 2012–13 he played seven games in the Bayernliga for the recently promoted second team, and sat on the bench in three games for the first team in the 3.
 Liga.
 After the season, Pollersbeck moved to 1.
 FC Kaiserslautern.
 For the 2014–15 season he moved up to the first-team squad and received a professional contract in November 2014.
 The young goalkeeper made his professional debut in the 2.
 Bundesliga on 11 September 2016 in the 0–2 away defeat against SV Sandhausen after substituting for Stipe Vučur in the 74th minute, after regular goalkeeper André Weis had been sent-off.
 Pollersbeck also represented the team in the following games and stayed in goal even after Weis' return from suspension.
 Pollersbeck's contract with Kaiserslautern ran until 2020.